 What Is The Problem With Codependency?

-Kate, who is a recovering addict herself and also an abuse survivor from her husbands addiction, explains her journey beyond codependency to the trauma model,
+Kate, who is a recovering addict herself and also an abuse survivor, explains her journey beyond codependency to the trauma model,

 Anne: Welcome to Betrayal Trauma Recovery this is Anne.
 I am really excited to have Michelle and Kate on the podcast today.
 They’re just fellow shero friends and I am grateful for all the hard work that they do to help women around the world find peace and hope.